Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 • Dull leaf → lack of light or dust: move closer/clean.

-• Dry edges → heat/dry air: move away from lamp/radiator, mist according to species.
+• Dry edges → heat/dry air: move away from lamp/radiator, mist depending on species.

 • Leggy stems → insufficient light: change location.